-SPWP welcomes applications from women who are US or Canadian citizens and are currently enrolled in an accredited college or university; women who are citizens of other countries are also eligible to apply if they are currently enrolled in an accredited college or university within the US.
+SPWP welcomes applications from women who are interested in pursuing graduate study in philosophy, and who are either (a) US or Canadian citizens and are currently enrolled in an accredited college or university; or (b) citizens of other countries who are currently enrolled in an accredited college or university within the US.
 Preference will be given to applicants who will have just finished their penultimate year (typically: junior year) at the time of the program.
 Those who have finished their sophomore year are also eligible, as are students who will have graduated by the time of the program but will not be attending graduate school the subsequent fall.
 For those who are not eligible but are planning to apply to graduate school, check out past SPWP workshops on our YouTube channel.

 Students admitted to SPWP will have their transportation costs reimbursed (up to $500), will be provided with housing and meals on the UC San Diego campus for the duration of the program, will have all reading materials needed for coursework provided electronically, and will receive a $200 allowance for incidentals during their visit.